The National Broadband Plan aims to deliver high-speed broadband to over 500,000 premises in Ireland but has been beset by delays and controversies.

 Imagine promises speeds of up to 150Mbps.
 Of the aforementioned one million homes and businesses to be covered, almost 400,000 will be in areas earmarked for the NBP.

-To lean more about Imagine's plans as well as the pros and cons of 5G wireless broadband, see here.
+To learn more about Imagine's plans as well as the pros and cons of 5G wireless broadband, see here.

 Are there other alternative options?